 Here’s a simpler example.
 Imagine if a character says: “Oh, my God!
 She is such a – ”

 Now, there is a clear knowledge gap through dialogue in this narration.
 We know the meanings of all these words, but the sentence has a gap.
 We can’t get the knowledge of this sentence – the human causal logic that gives it meaning – until it is complete, and our innate need for narrative logic has us projecting forwards.
 The author has crafted this gap by missing out the last word, and you want to know what that last word is.
 But you can also finish the sentence for yourself, right?!
 You can picture the speaker, as you see them, and you can fill in what you think should be there.
+You built that image and inserted that ending to the sentence all by yourself.
+You could barely help it.
 Driving the work of the receiver in this way is the craft of creating a story.
-It is also the power an author has, and understanding these gaps is the secret to the craft of storytelling.
+It is also the power an author has.
+Understanding these gaps is the secret to the craft of storytelling.
 This is the source of the magic of story.
 The author leaves gaps, and the receiver of the story is intrigued and engaged by those gaps, and automatically begins trying to fill them.

 Knowledge Gaps and Alfie

 The trick then, is to look at your idea and find ways to drive in differences in the knowledge held.
 This is the approach to the dynamics of the entire story, as in my example here, but it is also the key to strong story in every act, sequence, subplot, chapter, scene, beat, and sentence of dialogue.
 If a line is a lie, there is a gap between what the speaker is saying and what is known by the other characters.
+If an event raises a question, that is a gap in knowledge.
+(Will the cop catch the robber?)
 This is the process for every event in your story.
 This is the process of putting intrigue and engagement into your story and story events.
 This is the craft of writing.

 Let’s go back to that line of dialogue: ‘Oh, my God, she is such a -‘